etingof/snmpsim/docs/source/simulating-agents.rst

 It is also possible to configure many SNMPv3 (USM) users to Simulator.
 Each set of *--v3-user*, *--v3-auth-key*, *--v3-priv-key* parameters adds one SNMPv3 user to Simulator.

 There is no correlation between SNMPv3 users and simulated resources, all users have the same view of the Simulator and the same access permissions.
-But your can use SNMPv3 contextNames and/or transport endpoints for addressing different Simulator data files.
+But you can use SNMPv3 contextNames and/or transport endpoints for addressing different data files e.g. simulated SNMP agents.

 .. code-block:: bash